Lets know best Ramadan food for iftar and suhoor.

 Best Ramadan Food

 The traditional choice to break the fast with dates.
-This is followed by a spread of foods that varies by culture.
+It is followed by a spread of foods that varies by culture.
 Dates are not only sunnah but an excellent source of energy, sugar, and fiber.
 They are one of the best Ramadan food not only for Iftar but also for suhoor.

 For Suhoor, the best Ramadan food would depend on your individual needs (i.e., your job, climate, length of fasting, etc.).
 There are generally three types of people when it comes to having suhoor: